Kate Hobhouse: Career

 Hobhouse started her career at Fortnum & Mason, a high-end department store that is owned by her family through Wittington Investments.
 She serves as its chairman.

 In addition, Hobhouse is on the Garfield Weston Foundation board of trustees.

 Personal life

-She is married to Will Hobhouse, the chairman of Heal's.
+She is married to William Hobhouse, the chairman of Heal's.
 They have five children.
 They reside in the Soho area of London, and in Hertfordshire.